NishantRana99/Data-Analytics-SQL-Practice/README.md

 GROUP BY c.id, c.first_name
 ORDER BY c.first_name ASC;

-# Q4-Management wants to analyze only employees with official job titles.
+# Q4-Management wants to analyse only employees with official job titles.
 Find the title(s) of the worker(s) with the highest salary among workers who have a corresponding record in the  title  table.
 If multiple employees have the same highest salary, include all their job titles.
 sol- select t.worker_title as best_paid_title
-from
-    title t
+from title t
 join worker w
 on t.worker_ref_id = w.worker_id
 order by w.salary desc limit 2;